 Today my question is: do we need to be tested as translators?

 Some translation companies will test your professional abilities to see if it’s a match.
-While I don’t oppose the idea completely, I have to admit that I’m not the biggest fan either, especially when some companies try to take advantage of it.
+While I don’t oppose the idea altogether, I have to admit that I’m not the biggest fan either, especially when some companies try to take advantage of it.

 Unless you’re a well-known translator, some companies prefer to be on the safe side and ask you to complete a translation to test your skills.
 I understand the risk that assigning work to some stranger entails.
 If the translation is not well done and on time, it could lead to the loss of a client.